wucc009/Implementation-and-comparison-of-gene-pair-methods/README.md

 # Implementation and comparison of gene pair methods
-Code implementation of eight gene pair methods and performance comparison using the Pulmonary tuberculosis benchmark dataset
+==Code implementation of eight gene pair methods and performance comparison using the Pulmonary tuberculosis benchmark dataset==

 ## 1、Code implementation of eight gene pair methods
 ### 1.1 Gene pair methods based on gene expression values